syntasso/kratix-marketplace/pipeline-marketplace-images/sealedsecrets/README.md

 - ghcr.io/syntasso/kratix-marketplace/pipeline-sealedsecrets-image:v0.1.0
 ```

-This image finds all `kind: Secret` documents in `/input`, encrypt them with
+This image finds all `kind: Secret` documents in `/input`, encrypts them with
-[kubeseal](https://github.com/bitnami-labs/sealed-secrets), and create the sealed
+[kubeseal](https://github.com/bitnami-labs/sealed-secrets), and creates the sealed
 documents in `/output`.
 All non-secret documents are copied over.

 ## Pre-requisites